xyyjry/YutNori-Game/README.md

-# Yut Nori – Traditional Korean-Chinese Game
+# Yut Nori – Traditional Korean Game

-This is a Java Swing implementation of the traditional Korean-Chinese board game **Yut Nori**.
+This is a Java Swing implementation of the traditional Korean board game **Yut Nori**.

 ## Game Rules